Psychopath Free (2015) explains the psychopath’s strategies to control partners.

 It’s based on the author’s own experience, plus what he has learned networking and helping other psychopath survivors.
-Ultimate, this book is a guide to help people who have been -or are- in a relationship with a psychopath.
+Ultimately, this book is a guide to help people who have been -or are- in a relationship with a psychopath.

-• Psychopaths feed on unhealthy needs: cure those but don’t become a dark person
+- Psychopaths feed on unhealthy needs: cure those, but don’t become a dark person

 Jackson MacKenzie says that getting involved with a psychopath is a dark journey that will take you into depression, rage, loneliness, and suicidal thoughts.